y-kim15/matrixMultiComplexity/README.md

+# CS3052p1
-# CS3052p1 this is a repo for first practical of cs3052 module
+This is a repo for first practical of cs3052 module